oktadev/okta-blog/_source/_posts/2019-02-14-modern-token-authentication-in-node-with-express.md

 image: blog/node-token-auth/token-authentication-flow.png
 type: conversion
 changelog:
-  - 2021-04-02: Updated Okta JWT Verifier to v2.1.0 and streamlined setup with CLI.
-See changes in [okta-blog#987]().
+  - 2021-04-05: Updated Okta JWT Verifier to v2.1.0 and streamlined setup with the Okta CLI.
+See changes in [okta-blog#677](https://github.com/oktadeveloper/okta-blog/pull/677).
 ---

 Token authentication is the hottest way to authenticate users to your web applications nowadays.
 There's a lot of interest in token authentication because it *can* be faster than traditional session-based authentication in some scenarios, and also allows you some additional flexibility.
 In this post, I'm going to teach you all about token authentication: what it is, how it works, why you should use it, and how you can use it in your Node applications.
 Let's get to it!

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 ## What Is Token Authentication?